wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/remediation-configuration.rst

 Windows automatic remediation
 -----------------------------

-In this example, the ``win_rout-null`` command is configured to use the ``route-null.exe`` script.
-The active response is configured to initiate the ``win_rout-null`` command on the local host when the rule has a higher alert level than 7.
+In this example, the ``win_route-null`` command is configured to use the ``route-null.exe`` script.
+The active response is configured to initiate the ``win_route-null`` command on the local host when the rule has a higher alert level than 7.
 This is a *Stateful* response with a timeout set at 900 seconds.

 Command::